-October 15, 2013 · Posted under parties for girls, party features, party games & activities, Sesame Street
+October 15, 2013 · Posted under Birthday Parties, games & activities, parties for girls, Sesame Street

 This super-cute Sesame Street party was sent in by Linda of Night Owl Corner.
 Linda says, “For my daughter Sophie’s second birthday we had a huge Sesame Street party.
 I spent HOURS planning and creating things for this party, including the character pom poms and all of the Sesame Street themed party activities.”